Rebecca Lobo

-Rebecca Rose Lobo-Rushin (born October 6, 1973) is an American television basketball analyst and former women's basketball player in the Women's National Basketball Association (WNBA) from 1997 to 2003.
+Rebecca Rose Lobo-Rushin (born October 6, 1973) is an American television basketball analyst and former professional women's basketball player in the Women's National Basketball Association (WNBA) from 1997 to 2003.
 Lobo, at 6'4", played the center position for much of her career.
-Lobo played college basketball at the University of Connecticut, where she was a member of the team that won the 1995 national championship, going 35–0 on the season in the process.
-Lobo was inducted into the Women's Basketball Hall of Fame in 2010.
-In April 2017, she was announced as one of the members of the 2017 class of the Naismith Memorial Basketball Hall of Fame, alongside Tracy McGrady and Muffet McGraw.
+She played college basketball at the University of Connecticut, where she was a member of the team that won the 1995 national championship, going 35–0 on the season in the process.
+She was inducted into the Women's Basketball Hall of Fame in 2010.
+In April 2017, she was one of the members of the 2017 class of the Naismith Memorial Basketball Hall of Fame, alongside Tracy McGrady and Muffet McGraw.

-Early life and high school career
+Early life

-Lobo was born in Hartford, Connecticut, the youngest daughter of RuthAnn (née McLaughlin) and Dennis Joseph Lobo.
+Lobo was born in Hartford, Connecticut, the youngest daughter of RuthAnn (née Hardy) and Dennis Joseph Lobo.
 Her father is of Cuban descent, while her mother was of German and Irish heritage.
 Lobo was raised a Catholic.
 Her brother Jason played basketball at Dartmouth College and her sister Rachel played basketball at Salem State College.
-Lobo's mother and father were both teachers; in addition, her father coached both basketball and track and field.
+Lobo's mother and father were both teachers; her father also coached basketball and track and field.
 Raised in Southwick, Massachusetts, Lobo was the state scoring record-holder with 2,740 points in her high school career for Southwick-Tolland Regional High School in Massachusetts.
-She held this record for 18 years until it was eclipsed by Bilqis Abdul-Qaadir of the new Leadership Charter School in Springfield on January 26, 2009.
+She held this record for 18 years until it was surpassed by Bilqis Abdul-Qaadir of the new Leadership Charter School in Springfield on January 26, 2009.

-Career

-College
+College career

-More than 100 colleges recruited Lobo, but she chose the University of Connecticut due to proximity and her belief in its academic excellence.
+More than 100 colleges recruited Lobo, but she chose the University of Connecticut due to its proximity and her belief in its academic excellence.
 She helped lead the Huskies to the 1995 National Championship with an undefeated 35–0 record.
 In her senior year, Lobo was the unanimous national player of the year, winning the 1995 Naismith College Player of the Year award, the Wade Trophy, the AP Player of the Year award, the USBWA Player of the Year award, the Honda Sports Award for basketball, and the WBCA Player of the Year award.
-Lobo was awarded the prestigious Honda-Broderick Cup for 1994–95, presented to the athlete "most deserving of recognition as the Collegiate Woman Athlete of the Year".
+She was awarded the prestigious Honda-Broderick Cup for 1994–95, presented to the athlete "most deserving of recognition as the Collegiate Woman Athlete of the Year".
 She was a member of the inaugural class of inductees to the University of Connecticut women's basketball "Huskies of Honor" recognition program.
-Lobo was named the 1995 Sportswoman of the Year (in the team category) by the Women's Sports Foundation.
-Lobo was the first player in the Big East Conference ever to earn first team all American honors for both basketball and academics.
+The Women's Sports Foundation named Lobo the 1995 Sportswoman of the Year (in the team category).
+She was the first player in the Big East Conference to earn first-team all-American honors for both basketball and academics.